SoftwareGuy/ENet-CSharp/README.md

 Unlike upstream, this repo has a complete build system that harnesses the power of `MSBuild`.

-- Ensure you have dotnet 2.2 SDK at least installed.
-You can use 2.1 since it's LTS but ehh...
+- Ensure you have a Dotnet SDK at least installed.
 - **If you are building on Windows:** Make sure you have Visual Studio 2017/2019 installed, C++ Support, Windows 10 SDK and CMake.
 CMake sometimes doesn't get automatically installed with Visual Studio, so you may need to grab it manually.
+Ensure it's a recent version.
-- **If you are building on Mac:** Make sure you have Xcode CLI Tools installed (XCode might also be required).
+- **If you are building on Mac OS:** Make sure you have Xcode CLI Tools installed (XCode might also be required).
-- Clone a fresh copy of this Git Repo somewhere on your workstation's filesystem.
 - **If you are building on Linux:** Make sure you have your repositories' `build-essential` and `cmake` package installed.
 On Debian and Ubuntu-based distros, you can do `sudo apt -y build-essential cmake` to install the required things.
-- **If you are building for iOS or Android:** Hold up.
-We haven't implemented that yet...
-You'll have to proceed on foot since they use toolchains.
+- **If you are building for Android:** Easiest way is to go into `Sources/Native` and run when `ndk-build`.
+A fresh batch of ENET DLLs should then be spat out.
+- **If you are building for iOS:** You can use the toolchain definition included under the mobile folder of this repository.
+Some manual compiling is required - an automated batch script will be provided later.
+- **If you are building for Consoles:** Unfortunately, I don't have any instructions here.
+Please let me know how you go and I'll add some here.
+- Clone a fresh copy of this Git Repo somewhere on your workstation's filesystem.
 - Open a command prompt/terminal and change directory into the newly cloned git repository.
-- Run `dotnet build`.

-**Protip:** You can append `-c Release` or `-c Debug` to your `dotnet build` command to build a release binary or a debug binary of ENET's C library.
+- Run `dotnet build`. **Protip:** You can append `-c Release` or `-c Debug` to your `dotnet build` command to build a release binary or a debug binary of ENET's C library.

 You will see an anime babe appear followed by [Ignorance](https://github.com/SoftwareGuy/Ignorance) ASCII art.